pmuens/awesome-serverless/README.md

 - [Microsoft Azure Event Grid now GA](https://thenewstack.io/microsoft-azure-event-grid-goes-live/) - Post about the GA of Microsoft Azure Event Grid.
 - [Announcing the GA of Azure Event Grid](https://azure.microsoft.com/en-us/blog/announcing-the-general-availability-of-azure-event-grid/) - Announcement blog post about the GA of Microsoft Azure Event Grid.
 - [Serverless style - my journey from fashion to tech](https://serverless.com/blog/serverless-style-from-fashion-to-tech/) - How Charmmie Hendon went from fashion in Paris to tech in the Silicon Valley.
+- [The challenges of serverless observability - Part 1](https://hackernoon.com/serverless-observability-part-1-new-challenges-to-old-practices-95de1b94d379) - Part 1 of the blog post series about challenges when embracing observability in serverless applications.

 ## Screencasts